 This information is collected for internal administrative purposes only and will not be passed to any other organisations.
 Some of the information we collect through forms (e.g. on our website) may be marked as mandatory and other information is provided voluntarily.
 Mandatory information allows us to contact you and keep you up to date with what we are doing as an organisation.
 Voluntary information allows us to create a picture of you as a (potential) supporter allowing us to tailor our interactions more specifically for your needs e.g. if you highlight an interest in volunteering opportunities, we’ll be able to let you know if an opportunity becomes available.

 FACT will treat your data with the strictest confidence and have put in place both physical and online measures to maintain its security.
-This confidence will be maintained, with the exception of any safeguarding issues where a significant risk of serious harm has been identified against you or someone else.
-In this instance, we may have to pass on relevant data to third parties such as the emergency services.
+This confidence will be maintained, except where we are obliged to share it for legal or regulatory reasons, or where instructed by law enforcement authorities.

 3. Donation details

 FACT will hold individual’s banking details in the case of standing orders and Gift Aid registration.
 This enables us to monitor our income and set our budgets accordingly.
 Banking details around one off gifts, or donations will not be kept on record and will be deleted as appropriate once a transaction has been completed.

 We use your personal data to allow us to do several things.

 1) It allows us to keep you up to date with the relevant work of FACT.

 2) It provides us with an opportunity to share the events and fundraising activities that we have planned.